What Causes IT Band Syndrome? A Physio Explains

 But, we’re getting closer!
 New research is uncovering more about the IT Band, and debunking old theories and assumptions.

 In this article, I’ll share the latest knowledge we have on IT Band Syndrome and what’s really causing your pain.
 Understanding the injury will empower you to treat it properly.
-It’ll stop you wasting time and money on treatments that don’t work.
-And most importantly, help you get back to running sooner.
+You’ll stop wasting time and money on treatments that don’t work.
+And most importantly, get back to running sooner.

 What Is The IT Band And What Does It Do?

 The iliotibial band (IT Band or ITB) is a strong, thick white tissue that runs down the side of your leg.
 Its job is to strengthen the connection between your hip and knee like a support beam.
 Without the IT Band, you actually wouldn’t be able to run.
 Your knee would collapse inward the moment your foot hit the ground.